se2p/Bastet/README.md

 on message passing but also based on shared memory.
 Since message passing can be implemented based on shared memory and vice versa we could stick to one paradigm only.
-Nevertheless, *Bastet* should (in the long run) support to transform a program (for analysis) to do either a prurely shared-memory based approach, a purely message-passing based approach, or an hybrid approach.
+Nevertheless, *Bastet* should (in the long run) support to transform a program (for analysis) to do either a purely shared-memory based approach, a purely message-passing based approach, or an hybrid approach.

 Typically, Scratch programs make heavily usage of **timers** to control program exeuction.